Kingston Council votes in favour of reviewing divestment motion

 Richmond and Kingston Palestine Solidarity Campaign protested outside the Guildhall on Tuesday (Credit: Esme Agius-Kensell)

-Kingston Council voted unanimously to begin a review of its pension fund investments in companies , particularly in relation to the ongoing situation in Palestine.
+Kingston Council has voted to begin a review of how its pension fund is invested.

-The motion asks for a transparent review of all pension fund investments.
+The motion asked for a transparent review of all pension fund investments - no decision on any divestment has yet been made.

-It also asks for the creation of a task force to report its findings to the Pension Fund Panel by September 2025.
+It also asked for the creation of a task force to report its findings to the Pension Fund Panel by September 2025.

 Lead petitioner Sonu Sayeed is a Surbiton resident and argued that Kingston's pension fund goes against the council's commitment to human rights.